- EN - Blog

 Before jumping headlong into a 5-year action plan, start by focusing on the small things that irritate your customers and how you can fix them quickly.

 5. Improving the efficiency and the adequacy of your offerings

-Establishing an approach for measuring customer satisfaction enables you above all to gain knowledge about your customers, their behaviors, and their expectations.
+Establishing an approach for measuring Customer Satisfaction enables you above all to gain knowledge about your customers, their behaviours, and their expectations.
 This point is essential, because there is often a considerable difference between the perception you may have of their needs and their true expectations and aspirations—particularly because they are often far from being clearly expressed.
 This makes it necessary to learn how to decode their messages by reading between the lines.
 Once you learn how to do this, you may even be able to replace market studies, etc.

 As we said at the beginning, measuring customer satisfaction is just the starting point for improving it.
 Your long-term success will stem from your ability to give customers what they really want and need.
 It is an opportunity to keep a constant pulse on demand, and to better understand what pleases your customers and what causes dissatisfaction in order to take action and improve their experience.

 With Critizr you can manage customer interactions and measure customer satisfaction all in one place.
 For a free demo of the platform from one of the members of our friendly team, click below: